open-cluster-management-io/multicluster-controlplane/README.md

 Field `dataDirectory` is a string variable indicating the directory to store generated certs ,embed etcd data and kubeconfig, etc. While this field is missed in the config file, the default value `/.ocm` makes sense.

 Field `apiserver` contains config for the controlplane apiserver:
 - `externalHostname` is a string variable indicating the hostname for external access.
-The value equals to local IP of running environment if the field is empty/missed.
 - `port` is a integer variable indicating the binding port of multicluster controlplane apiserver.
 The default value is `9443`.
 - `caFile` is a string variable indicating the CA file provided by user to sign all the serving/client certificates.
 - `caKeyFile` is a string variable indicating the CA Key file for `caFile`.